loperntu/asialex2015/index.md

 ## Distributed Social Network of Neologisms
 ### Summarized in SNA's parlance

-- Make friends, as many/varied as you can (廣結善緣)
+- Make friends, as many/varied as you can
-- Compete with established ones if you can (在競爭又合作的環境下找自己的利基點)
+- Compete with established ones if you can

 Resulting in the